teiniker/teiniker-lectures-embedded-cicd/embedded-architectures/layered/security/value-object/introduction/README.md

 # Value Object Pattern

-The Value Object pattern is a design pattern for creating immutable objects whose identity is based on their attributes' values rather than a unique reference.
+The Value Object Pattern is a design pattern used in the domain of domain-driven design.

-Key characteristics:

-* **Immutability**: Once a Value Object is created, its internal state cannot be changed.
-Any operation that would appear to modify it must instead return a new instance of the object.

-* **Value-based equality**: Two Value Objects are considered equal if all their attributes have the same values, regardless of whether they are different objects in memory.
-This requires overriding equality methods and potentially operators.

-* **No conceptual identity**: Unlike entities, Value Objects don't have a unique ID.
-They represent a descriptive aspect of the domain that is identified by its state.

-* **Encapsulates data and logic**: They can wrap primitive types, **adding validation** and business rules to **prevent invalid states**, solving the problem of "primitive obsession".
+Here are the key aspects of this pattern:

+* **Immutability**: Value objects are immutable, meaning once they are created, their state cannot be changed.
+This makes them inherently safe for use in a concurrent environment since they can't be modified once they've been instantiated.

+* **Identity-less**: Unlike entities, value objects do not have a unique identity.
+Two value objects are considered equal if all their fields are equal.
+Their identity is solely based on their attributes, not on a unique identifier.

+* **Self-validation**: Value objects should validate their own state during creation.
+This ensures they are always in a valid state once they are instantiated.

+* **Simplicity and Focus**: They typically have a small number of attributes and are focused on modeling a specific aspect of the domain.
+    For example, an `Address` value object might include fields for street, city, and postal code, and nothing more.

+* **Lifecycle**: They are often created, used for a specific calculation or operation, and then discarded.
+They don't usually have a long lifecycle within the application.

+The Value Object pattern can be effectively used in the context of software security, particularly for **input validation**.

+By using value objects for input validation, we ensure **consistency** throughout the application.
+Instead of scattering validation logic across the application, it is centralized within the value object, making it easier to maintain and update the validation rules as needed.

 ## Implement a Value Object in C++